If you have a media enquiry, please contact Jacqueline Humm, Wise Group. T: 07 834 8554, M: 027 559 3396, E: Jacqui.Humm@wisegroup.co.nz.

 The People’s Project office is NOT a drop-in centre for homeless people.
 It is a central hub where the many different agencies work together with the homeless to connect and reconnect them with accommodation, income, budgeting, health, employment and tenancy support - and any of the community services they may need to help them live independently.

 It's important that The People’s Project is centrally located and within easy distance of those people who need its support.
 In Hamilton we are located at 24 Garden Place in the CBD.
+In Tauranga we are also based in the CBD - our office is opening in June 2018 and more information will be provided.

 What is the Housing First model?